Blog · Review Essay · Last reviewed June 25, 2026

 The Misinformation Age and the Networked Life of False Belief

-Cailin O'Connor and James Owen Weatherall's The Misinformation Age: How False Beliefs Spread is a compact social-epistemology book with a useful refusal at its center: false belief is not only a problem of bad individuals, weak brains, or missing facts.
-It is often a network problem.
+Cailin O'Connor and James Owen Weatherall's The Misinformation Age: How False Beliefs Spread is a compact social-epistemology book with a useful refusal at its center.
+Where we tend to blame bad individuals, weak brains, or missing facts, the authors locate false belief in the network itself.
 What people come to believe depends on who they trust, who they hear from, which evidence reaches them, and which institutions make some claims easier to repeat than to test.

 The Book

 The Misinformation Age: How False Beliefs Spread was published by Yale University Press in 2019.
-Yale's listing identifies the authors as Cailin O'Connor and James Owen Weatherall, gives the ebook publication date as January 8, 2019, the paperback publication date as February 18, 2020, and lists the paperback at 280 pages.
-A De Gruyter Brill listing for the Yale ebook gives the DOI as 10.12987/9780300241006.
+Yale's current listing identifies the authors as Cailin O'Connor and James Owen Weatherall, gives the ebook ISBN as 9780300241006, the paperback ISBN as 9780300251852, the ebook publication date as January 8, 2019, the paperback publication date as February 18, 2020, and lists the paperback at 280 pages.

 The title can make the book sound like another social-media panic.
 It is better than that.
 It is not mainly a catalog of online hoaxes.
 It is a theory of how communities process evidence, how trust networks can go wrong, and how strategic actors can exploit ordinary social dependence.